Kernel Methods in the Deep Ritz framework: Theory and practice: Numerical experiments

+In both of the numerical experiments below we make use of the weak formulation presented in~\Cref{ex:weak-formulation}.
 The integrals in the energy functional~\eqref{equ:energy-functional} are approximated using Monte Carlo integration.
 The quadrature points are drawn randomly in every epoch, which corresponds to random mini-batching in the machine learning literature.
 We use in particular more quadrature points than centers and therefore ensure~$h_{\mathrm{int}}<h$, see~\Cref{sec:practical-aspects} as well.
 To be more precise, Monte Carlo quadrature has a convergence rate of~$\mathcal{O}(N^{-1/2})$ for~$N$ uniformly distributed points.
 Hence, the choice~$N\sim h^{-2(m+1)}$ leads to the same error rate as in~\Cref{thm:a-priori-error-estimate-h1} by Strang's~Lemma.
 However, this choice for the number of quadrature points is impractical already for moderate values of the mesh norm~$h$ and smoothness~$m$.
 We therefore choose a new quadrature point set of moderate size randomly in each epoch instead of generating a large set that is fixed during the whole optimization loop.
-For the numerical experiments, we focus on the class of Matérn kernels~\cite{wendland2004scattered} of different smoothness, which have an algebraic decay of the Fourier transform according to~\eqref{equ:Fourier-transform-decay}.
-The regularity of Matérn kernels is determined by a parameter~$\nu>0$.
-For~$\nu=p+\frac{1}{2}$ with~$p\in\N$, Matérn kernels possess a simplified expression as a product of an exponential and a polynomial of degree~$p$.
-Hence, we consider in the following Matérn kernels for~$\nu\in\{1/2,3/2,5/2\}$, which correspond to an algebraic decay of the Fourier transform of order~$\tau=\nu+\frac{d}{2}$, see \eqref{equ:Fourier-transform-decay}.
+For the numerical experiments, we focus on the class of Mat\'{e}rn kernels~\cite{wendland2004scattered} of different smoothness, which have an algebraic decay of the Fourier transform according to~\eqref{equ:Fourier-transform-decay}.
+The regularity of Mat\'{e}rn kernels is determined by a parameter~$\nu>0$.
+For~$\nu=p+\frac{1}{2}$ with~$p\in\N$, Mat\'{e}rn kernels possess a simplified expression as a product of an exponential and a polynomial of degree~$p$.
+Hence, we consider in the following Mat\'{e}rn kernels for~$\nu\in\{1/2,3/2,5/2\}$, which correspond to an algebraic decay of the Fourier transform of order~$\tau=\nu+\frac{d}{2}$, see \eqref{equ:Fourier-transform-decay}.
 Since we apply our approach to numerical examples in two dimensions, the order~$\tau$ is given as~$\tau=\nu+1\in\{3/2,5/2,7/2\}$.
 The aforementioned relations regarding the regularity of the kernels together with the expected convergence rates according to~\Cref{thm:a-priori-error-estimate-h1,thm:a-priori-error-estimate-l2} are summarized in~\Cref{tab:matern-kernels-regularity}.

+We also tested compactly supported kernels of finite smoothness such as the family of~Wendland kernels.
+The results for these kernels can be found in~\Cref{app:numerical-results-kernels}.